nwg/racket-wiki/SoC-Student-Application.md

-This is a draft student application form for Racket's Google Summer of Code entry.
+This is a student application form for Racket's Google Summer of Code entry.
+Please see Google's [FAQ](http://socghop.appspot.com/document/show/gsoc_program/google/gsoc2012/faqs#student_eligibility) for information on eligibility.
+See the [[ideas|Soc Ideas 2012]] page for possible projects you can work on.
+Feel free to propose your own idea, but you should run it by the relevant mentor or the community through the mailing list.

-Please answer the following questions in your application:
+For your application, please answer at least the following questions in your application.
+If you would like to provide a CV or pointer to a relevant blog or website, please link to it in your application.

 * What is your e-mail address and IRC nickname?